 Some applications won't work when transferred to a new disk or when run on a different Mac.
 This has nothing to do with whether or how CCC backs up your data, it comes down to the serialization requirements imposed by the software vendor (i.e. their anti-piracy strategy).
-Some applications will work just fine, some will simply require that you re-enter your serial number, while other applications will require a reinstallation from the original install media or online reactivation via the vendor's website.
+Some applications will work just fine, some will simply require that you re-enter your serial number (Microsoft Office and Adobe apps frequently fall in this category), while other applications will require a reinstallation from the original install media or online reactivation via the vendor's website.
 CCC cannot (technically or legally) subvert activation requirements imposed by other software vendors.

 Also note that some applications consider the presence or absence of peripherals as well as other hardware characteristics during the installation process.
 If these conditions are different when running the application on a new hard drive or Macintosh, you may encounter problems.
 We have seen these types of problems with some high-end audio software packages in the past, particularly with the installation or configuration of various plugins.

 We recommend that you always retain a copy of your applications' installation disks and serial numbers in case the applications have special serialization or installation requirements.

 In addition to application registration issues that occur when running your apps on a new volume, there are occasionally other oddities that you may encounter when booting from your cloned volume.
 The following is a list of potentially unexpected behavior that has been reported to us that a) appears to be a consequence of running an application from a different volume or on a different Macintosh and b) does not appear to be or cannot be accommodated/resolved in the backup/cloning process:

 - Dropbox may ask you to reconfigure your account settings

 - A dialog may appear asking you to locate the "System Events" application (this one appears to be a one-time deal, dismiss the dialog and you shouldn't see it again)

 - Time Machine may no longer recognize your original source volume because the UUID has changed (potential solution)